 If you suffer from heartburn, you might describe it as a burning sensation under the breastbone.
 People with recurrent reflux can usually also talk about the types of foods that trigger their discomfort.
 They may take one of several kinds of medications to ease heartburn symptoms, but nearly all of them have some disadvantages as well.
 Some readers may be fond of an old-fashioned remedy, baking soda in water.
+Others will be interested in learning about recent research on the benefits of an antireflux lifestyle.

 Baking Soda for Indigestion: